What is cybersecurity governance?

 Definition of cybersecurity governance

-To summarise, cybersecurity governance represents all the decisions that an organisation must make in order to secure its IT and information systems.
+To summarize, cybersecurity governance represents all the decisions that an organization must make in order to secure its IT and information systems.

 What is the use of information security governance?